-Being able to work overseas is one of the really cool parts of being a scientist.
+Being able to work or do your postdoc overseas is one of the really cool parts of being a scientist.
 Combining the dream of living abroad for a couple of years with actually advancing your career?
 It’s a win-win situation.
 For once, even the dreaded short term contracts become an advantage.

 Working in a lab in sunny California is the exotic light at the end of the long PhD tunnel…but how do you actually get to jet off to London, Sydney or Barcelona post-PhD?
 It can be overwhelming trying to work it out around long days glued to the lab bench.